About

 - To take part in the first crewed mission to Mars.

-Its project builds on real-world experience acquired with the rover created by the company’s strategic US partner Venturi Astrolab, Inc. for which it designed the wheels and batteries.
+Venturi Space draws on the experience gained with the FLEX rover, developed by its American strategic partner, Venturi Astrolab, Inc., for which it designed the wheels and batteries.